The Threat of Beef Heifer Mastitis

 Sarcocystosis is a disease often found in cattle, and they can contract it through ingestion after cockroaches contaminate their food.
 Signs of illness in cattle may include weakness, muscle spasms, weight loss, abortions, and possibly death.

 When roaches crawl in filthy places, they compile Salmonella.
 After remaining in their digestive system for about a month, it can be transferred and released through their vomit and droppings.
 Salmonella can cause a wide range of clinical signs in cattle, such as joint infections, abortion, dysentery, chronic pneumonia, and sudden death.
-This disease is also commonly transmitted to animals by contamination of feed and water but can be found anywhere, such as in animal bedding gates and pens.
+This disease is also commonly transmittable to animals by contamination of feed and water but can be anywhere, such as in animal bedding gates and pens.

 Listeriosis is a bacterial infection of the brain, and it can affect a wide variety of animals, including cattle, birds, pigs, and humans.
 While this disease affects the nervous system, it can lead to other problems such as stillbirths, abortion, and encephalitis.
 The ingestion of bacteria causes most infections.
 However, direct contact or inhalation with the bacteria can also cause infection.